 Judges hold special positions of trust and authority within the community - we enforce the rules, award penalties, and even disqualify players.
 Appropriately, the community expects judges to act in ways which demonstrate worthiness of that position and authority.
-For this reason, registered sex offenders will not be allowed to either become or remain in the Judge Program.
+For this reason, judges discovered to be registered sex offenders will not be allowed to remain in the Judge Program.
 However, we also understand the need to give everyone a fair chance to present their case when significant and exceptional circumstances resulted in a registration.

-All cases needs to be presented to the JCC and the responsible Regional Coordinator.
-In case of a ruling of "No Action" by the JCC, the judge in question will not be absolved to comply with any applicable local laws and Wizards of the Coast requirements towards Tournament Organizers and WPN events.
+All cases need to be presented to the Judge Conduct Committee ("JCC") and the responsible Regional Coordinator.
+In case of a ruling of "No Action" by the JCC, the judge in question will not be absolved of their responsibility to comply with any applicable local laws and Wizards of the Coast requirements towards Tournament Organizers and WPN events.

 This document helps judges understand their responsibilities.
 It's here to help define what is acceptable and what isn't.
-The behavior of judges toward the Magic community affects our ability to act as trusted experts at events, but there are limits to the Judge Program's interest.
+The behavior of judges in and toward the Magic community affects our ability to act as trusted experts at events, but there are limits to the Judge Program's interest.
 It is outside the Judge Program's interest to manage or limit the personal private lives of judges, especially those interactions which do not involve the Magic community.